On the Sormani-Wenger Intrinsic Flat Convergence of Alexandrov Spaces: Introduction

-In Section \ref{sec-AlexandrovSpaces} we give the definition of Alexandrov space and state Bishop-Gromov Volume Comparison for these spaces.
+This article is organized as follows, in Section \ref{sec-AlexandrovSpaces} we give the definition of Alexandrov spaces and state the Bishop-Gromov Volume Comparison theorem for them.
 In Section \ref{sec-GHconvergence} we review Gromov-Hausdorff convergence of sequences of Alexandrov spaces.
-Then in Section \ref{sec-Currents} we define integral current spaces.
-We cover intrinsic flat distance and some important results in Section \ref{sec-IFconvergence}.
+In Section \ref{sec-Currents} we define integral current spaces.
+In Section \ref{sec-IFconvergence} we cover intrinsic flat distance.
 In Section \ref{sec-proofMainT}, we calculate upper estimates for the mass of the currents and then prove Theorem \ref{thm-mainthm}.
+In Appendix \ref{app}, we show that the filling volume of the standard $n$ dimensional integral current space coming from a $n$ dimensional sphere of radius $r>0$ in Euclidean space equals $r^n$ times the filling volume of the $n$ dimensional integral current space coming from the $n$ dimensional sphere of radius $1$.

 We would like to thank Yuri Burago for pointing out the key theorems needed from Alexandrov Geometry: theorems reviewed in the tenth chapter of his textbook with Dimitri Burago and Sergei Ivanov \cite{BBI}.
 We also would like to thank Christina Sormani for all her suggestions.
 We thank the ICMS for the Summer School for Ricci curvature: limit spaces and Kahler geometry where we began the project.
 We also thank the Fields Institute where we finalized this project.
-The second author thanks the MSRI for having her as a visitor and the Stony Brook Math Department for the Summer Research Award granted to her.
+The second author thanks the MSRI for having her as a visitor, the Stony Brook Math Department for the Summer Research Award granted to her, and J. Portegies for his insightful remarks.